accordproject/ergo/docs/Language.md

 ## Functions

-It is possible to declare functions in Jura:
+It is possible to declare functions in Ergo:
 ```
 define variable pi = 3.1416
 define function area(radius Double) : Double {